 One thing I never really realized until I was an adult and child care provider, attempting to make snowmen with my group was that it takes a special kind of snow to make a snowman.
 Conditions have to be right – the right amount of moisture in the snow in order for it to stick together.
 Every snow is not snowman making snow.
 No worries with this one though, you can dress Frosty the felt snowman anytime!Thanks for reading!
 Subscribe to Share & Remember or follow me via Instagram, Facebook, Twitter and Pinterest.
-This post may contain affiliate links.
+This post may contain affiliate links which means I may earn a small amount of money when you purchase through the link.
 Full disclosure policy here.

 Dress Frosty the Felt Snowman

 I made Frosty out of felt and random craft supplies I already had except for the snowman button set.

 - Snowman Button Set – I found them at JoAnn Fabrics

 - Stiff white felt

 - pom poms, buttons, ribbon, paint, fabric

 - Using the white felt, cut three circles for snowman.
 Hot glue together (or leave separate if you want to use the felt pieces on the floor).
 Cut slits for arms.
 Tack to wall.

 - With a piece of black craft felt, cut a hat shape and paint black (or use white felt and paint black).
 Embellish as desired.
 Add a strip of the rough side of Velcro to back of hat.